 The Executive Director/Registrar and all members of Council and council committees are under an obligation to disclose any conflict of interest with respect to any work or service which is to be contracted-out by NSCSW.
 This means agreeing to subordinate all personal interests to those of NSCSW while involved in the activities of NSCSW.
 Should a conflict of interest not be declared and later be challenged and upheld, such individual's contract with NSCSW may be discontinued.

-Global Council-Management Delegation Approved by Council: November 19th, 2018
+Global Council-Management Delegation

 The Councils sole official connection to the operational organization, its achievements, and conduct will be through the Executive Director/ Registrar.